Remote Booting a PXI System That Installed NI Linux RT

 • Wake On LAN from Aquila Technology

-I have a PXI remote system that installed NI Linux RT.
-Is it possible to boot the remote system by using Wake On LAN technology?
+You have a PXI remote system with NI Linux RT and you're trying to boot the remote system by using Wake On LAN technology.
+This step by step guideline will help you tackle this issue directly from the BIOS.

 Preparation